Jim’s Mold-A-Rama page

 UPDATE: NOVEMBER 2016: The truck mold was so big that the machine kept malfunctioning, creating toys that didn’t have enough plastic.
 In 2016 the store replaced the mold with a smaller truck that has a better success rate.
 They also changed the faceplate of the machine to change the Mold-A-Rama name to Wax-O-Matic, as shown in the “2016 photos” below.
 The new version was purchased on November 26, 2016.

 Field Museum of Natural History, Chicago

 Harvested April 2014.
 4 machines are located on the ground level.
 Each costs $2.
-The designs are: Tyrannosaurus Rex (red); Apatosaurus (green – same mold as Brontosaurus at Lowry Park Zoo); Triceratops (light blue); giraffes (orange).
+The designs are: Tyrannosaurus Rex (red); Apatosaurus (green); Triceratops (light blue); giraffes (orange).
 The giraffes were added in late 2013 or early 2014, replacing another dinosaur mold.
-The giraffes are advertised as part of a special exhibition (“The Machine Inside”), so they may change when that exhibit has run its course.
+The giraffes are advertised as part of a special exhibition (“The Machine Inside”), and changed when that exhibit ran its course.

 Each dinosaur has the mold name on one side of the base, and “Field Museum Chicago” on the reverse of the green and red figures, and “Field Museum” on the Triceratops.
 The giraffe mold has only “Field Museum” on the base.

 April 2018 update: The cost is now $3 per mold, and the machines take coins, currency or credit cards.
 The current designs: red T Rex, medium blue Triceratops, dark green Apatosaurus, and orange elephant.
 The information desks have a list of locations.